 Long-Distance Services.
-We provide long distance service to our customers through our subsidiary, Shenandoah Long Distance Company.
-Our long distance rates are not subject to FCC regulation, but we are required to offer long-distance service through a subsidiary other than Shenandoah Telephone, to disclose our long distance rates on a website, to maintain geographically averaged rates, to pay contributions to the universal service fund and other mandatory payments based on our long-distance revenues, and to comply with other filing and regulatory requirements.
+We offer long distance service to our customers through our subsidiary, Shenandoah Long Distance Company.
+Our long distance rates are not subject to FCC regulation, but we are required to offer long-distance service through a subsidiary other than Shenandoah Telephone, to disclose our long distance rates on a website, to maintain geographically averaged rates, to pay contributions to the USF and other mandatory payments based on our long-distance revenues, and to comply with other filing and regulatory requirements.
 We are in compliance with these requirements.

 CLEC Operations.
 We are authorized to operate as a CLEC in Virginia, West Virginia and North Carolina.
 CLECs generally are subject to federal and state regulations that are similar to, but not as stringent as, those that apply to our ILEC operations.
+Both the FCC and the VSCC require that, in most circumstances, CLEC access charges be no higher than the access charges of the ILECs in areas where they operate.